BONSAI BOOK OF DAYS

 [Eventually a three-month trial period would be arranged at Fujikawa's Kouka-en ("White flower") school and nursery in 2008.
 Bjorn would have to find his own apartment within bicycling-distance to it and be there only on his passport, not a visa, but he would be provided with rent-reimbursement and meals.
 Bjorn would be on probation for those 90 days, being the only apprentice at the time and Fujikawa's first.
 Fujikawa-san would have apprenticed under Saburō Katō in the late 1980s at Mansei-en and his understanding of apprenticeship would come from that experience, a much stricter, less mellow training than subsequent students would undergo there.
 Bjorn would be forever grateful for that extra discipline which would remove any romantic cultural notions during his first year of Japanese apprenticeship with the best trees and teachers in the world (the time during which many apprentices would quit the process).
 When Bjorn would first arrive, conversation with Fujikawa would be conducted through "pointing and grunting."
 Bjorn would become fluent in Japanese, "though some days are better than others."
 Half-way through the ninety days Fujikawa would agree to help Bjorn apply for the visa.
 "It's all about the movement of the trunk and the placement of the branches," Bjorn would explain, adding that a bonsai takes decades of subtle shaping and pruning to achieve anything close to perfection.
 Even then, the work never ends.
 "People say the only finished bonsai is a dead bonsai -- which you never want to happen," he would continue.
 "The trees constantly change hands, and that community effort makes bonsai a very special art form.
 Multiple people will work on the same tree over time, each with a different take on how the tree should be designed."
 He would style bonsai for the Kokufu-ten, Taikan-ten, and Sakufu-ten exhibitions.
 His Bjorvala Bonsai Studio website would date from 2008.
 Bjorn would then be pictured in an article in the Nov.
 2010 issue of Kinbon magazine.
 He would film, edit, and produce the online YouTube video series "The Bonsai Art of Japan," beginning in mid-April 2011.
 He would go to grad school on a full scholarship for an International MBA in Memphis and Osaka beginning in the Fall of 2010.

 [He would be one of the North American artists at the 7th World Bonsai Friendship Federation (WBFF) Convention in Jintan, China in late September 2013.
 In 2014 the 28-year-old newlywed and his Chinese-born and Japanese resident wife, long-time friend Nanxi Chen (trilingual with two masters degrees) who he'd meet at Ritsumeikan, would be living in Osaka, Japan.
 There Bjorn would continue to own and operate Bjorvala Bonsai Studio, teach at the Fujikawa International School of Bonsai, and would become one of the ancient tree-training art form's most promising and unlikely faces.
 His apprenticeship would last six years and then he'd stay on three more years working at the nursery, similar to the 5 year + 1 more of other bonsai apprenticeships.
 During that time he would also complete part of the requirements for an economics Ph.D. at Osaka University.
 He would travel to the United States twice a year, trips that would be part teaching tour and part maintenance assignment.
 He would tend trees for several American clients and attend numerous bonsai exhibitions and club workshops.
 His varied educations in Japan would allow Bjorn to be able to articulate characteristics of the bonsai process previously unspoken of.
 This international traveler would begin posting his vlogs in mid-November 2016, set up his new website the next year, act as his own translator during a demo at the 8th WBFF Convention in Saitama, Japan that April, and then begin his Bonsai Network Podcasts in early January 2018, with the announcement that he and "Nancy" (Nanxi) having returned to the U.S. had purchased property in Tennessee on which to build his studio and Eisei-en ("Forever green/young") nursery.
-Please also see this recent interview.
-In September 2023 Bjorn would confirm rumors that the following year he and Nanxi would be moving to Kyoto in late Spring to establish an Eisei-en there which would open a year later.]
+His subscription online learning site and library, Bonsai U, would be up and running by the start of 2020.
+In September 2023 Bjorn would confirm rumors that the following year he and Nanxi would be moving to Kyoto in late Spring to establish an Eisei-en there which was planned to open a year later.
+A wide-ranging episode of the Bonsai Time Podcast recorded in March 2024 is an hour-and-twenty-minute-long "From America to Japan: A Bonsai Odyssey with Bjorn Bjorholm."]
 (Owens, Mitchell "Meet the Brad Pitt of Bonsai," Architectural Digest, Oct.
 31, 2014; "Bjorn Bjorholm," Bonsai Empire; assorted historical posts on his Facebook page; first and second podcasts)

 1988 - A Florida Keys-collected buttonwood (Conocarpus erectus) ended up at Mary Miller's Big 5 Nursery and had been seen by bonsai artist Ed Trout a week earlier.
 It "spoke" to Ed the minute he saw it.
 He knew that because, while he did not buy it when he first saw it on the bench, he thought about it for a whole week.
 Ed rushed down there to his friend and teacher's nursery the next weekend, and brought the tree home as a present to himself on this Saturday before his 42nd birthday that year.
 The tree was residing in a white plastic 5-gallon bucket with drainage holes added.
 The tree screamed Literati or Bunjin style from the moment he saw it.
 And with the first styling, the tree seemed to "show me the way."
 One of Ed's dearest friends and Mentor would be Chase Rosade.
 Ed and Chase would do the initial styling of the specimen together in Ed's garden.
 It would be the cornerstone of his collection, the first tree he would say good morning to with a cup of coffee, and the last tree Ed would say goodnight to.
 It would be the favorite of Ed's wife, Tina, also, and she would have him place it in the garden where she could always see it from her chair in the living room.
 It would be named Runner Up/Finalist to the Ben Oki International Design Award in 1994 (amateur bonsai's highest prize which was coordinated by Bonsai Clubs International from 1991 through 2006).
 The final styling would be done by Ed in 1994-95, although a few visiting Masters such as Ben Oki, Dan Barton, and John Naka would give him advice on it.
 John, in fact, would choose this tree at the 1996 BSF Convention to do a critique on it in one of his programs.
 It would be one of the most gratifying moments in Ed's bonsai journey: to have the Godfather of American Bonsai talk very favorably about one of his trees would be an incredible experience.
 John would pick it as Best in Show.
 In addition, with Ed's talent and hard work the specimen would be chosen as the logo for that Bonsai Societies of Florida Convention which would be held in Ft.
 Lauderdale on Labor Day Weekend.
 The graphic artist, Alan Kieffer, a Gold Coast Bonsai Society member, would painstakingly and perfectly draw the tree whose image would appear on all the promotional materials for that convention.
 A picture of the actual tree would grace the cover of Florida Bonsai magazine in August of 1996, and in 1997 it would be selected as the logo tree for Gold Coast Bonsai Society (as per the February issue that year of Florida Bonsai).
 Ed would serve 3 separate terms as President of Gold Coast and be made a Lifetime Member.
 As the years passed, some of the other awards this tree would receive included: Chase Rosade Design Award 1996; Top 100 JAL World Bonsai Contest 1999; and the World Bonsai Contest Top 100 2006.
 In April of 2008, after some twenty years, the tree would be stolen from Ed's yard and never seen again.
 The specimen would have become Ed's teacher, and almost a member of his family would be what was stolen from their garden -- not "just a tree."
 Now all we have left are the pictures and the lovely logo of the Gold Coast Bonsai Society.]